Complaints about rental providers and agents

 - Asking you to sign a blank or incomplete bond claim form [section 411]

-- Asking you to pay a second bond for a second agreement [section 34]
+- Asking you to pay a second bond for a second lease [section 34]

-For more information see our website pages Starting a tenancy and Bonds.
+For more information, see our pages on starting a tenancy and bonds.

 Offences during a tenancy

-- Not updating the rental provider’s or real estate agent’s contact details or details for urgent repairs, if they change [section 66]
+- Not updating the landlord’s or agent’s contact details or details for urgent repairs, if they change [section 66]

 - Asking you to pay more for utilities such as water usage costs than the utility company would charge [section 56]